flutesys/slate/source/index.html.md

 The API key must be provided in the JSON body of the request for POST requests, under the JSON key `access_token` (see examples below).

-You must use different API keys to send email from different sending environments.
+Different environments use different API keys.

 An API key is NOT required for the GET /v1/email endpoint, since this endpoint can only be used to view information about specific email ID's (which are secure UUIDs, version 4).